warexify/pornhub-dl/README.md

 Download all videos of your favorite pornhub models, playlists and channels and update all your stuff with a simple command.

 ## Setup
-You will need `poetry` for dependency management and venv creation: `poetry install --develop .` The default config will create a new postgres database `pornhub`.
+1. You will need `poetry` for dependency management and venv creation: `poetry install --develop .`
+2. The default config will create a new postgres database `pornhub` when first running the program.
+Make sure your user has proper rights.
 If you want to change this, you need to adjust the sqluri in `db.py`.

+3. If you want to be up to date with migrations, set the alembic head to your current version.
+You can use this by utilizing `potry run alembic history` and `poetry run alembic stamp $stamp`

 ## Migrating